 Ultimately, this divide-and-conquer strategy led Gauss (yes, really) to the discovery of the Fast Fourier transform.
-The basic FFT algorithm itself runs in $O(n\log n)$ time; however, using FFTs for integer multiplication incurs some small additional overhead.
-The first FFT-based integer multiplication algorithm, published by Arnold Schönhage and Volker Strassen in 1971, runs in $O(n\log n\log\log n)$ time.
+The basic FFT algorithm itself runs in $O(n \log n)$ time; however, using FFTs for integer multiplication incurs some small additional overhead.
+The first FFT-based integer multiplication algorithm, published by Arnold Schönhage and Volker Strassen in 1971, runs in $O(n \log n \log \log n)$ time.
 Schönhage-Strassen remained the theoretically fastest integer multiplication algorithm for several decades, before Martin Fürer discovered the first of a long series of technical improvements.
-Finally, in 2019, David Harvey and Joris van der Hoeven published an algorithm that runs in $O(n\log n)$ time.
-The series of the same published and algorithm that runs in $O(n\log n)$ time.
+Finally, in 2019, David Harvey and Joris van der Hoeven published an algorithm that runs in $O(n \log n)$ time.
+The series of the series of technical improvements and the series of technical improvements.